by GREATER BALTIMORE COMMUNITY HOUSING RESOURCE BOARD, INC.

 Purpose and Historical Background

 The GBCHRB was started in 1979 in Baltimore, Maryland, to be an advocate and educator for Fair Housing in the Baltimore metropolitan region.
 The organization originally was founded by the U. S. Department of Housing and Urban Development (HUD) as part of its Community Housing Resource Board Program.
-The GBCHRB became an independent 501(c)(3) Maryland nonprofit corporation in 1992.
+The GBCHRB is an independent 501(c)(3) Maryland nonprofit corporation.
 Its Board of Directors includes both organizational representatives and individuals.

 The following organizations and agencies currently have members on the GBCHRB Board of Directors: